 How Do You Prevent Bass Strings from Getting Dirty?

-There are four essential tips to keeping your strings from getting dirty.
-Proper storage, use quality material, wipe them down after each jam session and wash your hands before you play.
-Always keep your bass in its case away from sunlight, open windows, and severe temperature changes.
+There are four essential tips for keeping your strings from getting dirty.
+Proper storage.
+Use quality materials.
+Wipe them down after each jam session and wash your hands before you play.
+Always keep your bass in its case away from sunlight.
+Open windows, and severe temperature changes as well.

-Locate strings that advertise having an anti-corrosion lacquer, and always keep a microfiber towel in your case.
-If you can follow these simple tips, you shouldn’t ever have to resort to something like boiling or denatured alcohol.
+Locate strings that advertise having an anti-corrosion lacquer.
+And always keep a microfiber towel in your case.
+Follow these simple tips.
+And you shouldn’t ever have to resort to something like boiling or denatured alcohol.
 Learning how to clean bass strings properly will ensure longer use.